OpenID Connect (OIDC) Bearer token authentication

 and quarkus.oidc.UserInfoCache

-cache implementation which can be used to store and retrieve quarkus.oidc.TokenIntrospection
+cache implementation to store and retrieve quarkus.oidc.TokenIntrospection

 and/or quarkus.oidc.UserInfo